-- 26. A member must speak to the subject under discussion.
-The President may call attention to any irrelevance, repetition, unbecoming language, or breach of order on the part of a member and, where the member persists in that conduct, may direct that member to cease speaking. - 27.
+- 27. A member must speak to the subject under discussion.
+The President may call attention to any irrelevance, repetition, unbecoming language, breach of order, or breach of the Council Members' Code of Conduct on the part of a member and, where the member persists in that conduct, may direct that member to cease speaking. - 28.
 A ruling by the President on any question of order, whether or not provided for by the Standing Orders, shall be final and shall not be open to debate.